quincey-b/e-portfolio/README.md

 Welcome to my  e-portfolio for Freshman Seminar!
-This website captures my academic journey, personal growth, and goals as a first-year student at ECSU — all styled like a nostalgic 2000s magazine.
+This website captures my academic journey, personal growth, and goals as a first-year student at ECSU.

 🧩 What's Inside